 Ordinary shareholder resolutions (i.e. requiring only 50% shareholder approval) do not need to be sent to Companies House.

 If you have passed both ordinary and special shareholder resolutions, as part of the fundraising process, you can submit a document to Companies House containing both types.

 The shareholder resolutions produced by your FounderCatalyst funding platform combine both ordinary and special shareholders resolutions and can be found in your Intelligent Data Room.
 You should ensure they are duly filed with Companies House with 15 days of completing your round.

 As part of your fundraising process, you will have adopted new company articles of association, which again are located in your Intelligent Data Room.
 You must submit a copy of these to Companies House within 15 days from the date your funding round closed.
-Again, it’s your responsibility to do this and you can do so online via the online filing platform located here.
+Again, it’s your responsibility to do this and you can do so via the online filing platform located here.
 You need to 'change your constitution' and then upload both the Articles and related resolution per: